 The first subsection is “Fail If.”
 This section helps define what Scan A Folder should consider a terminal failure state, and when it will ignore and continue to process the next action.
 Is a Failure state one where it can’t create an event for every file in the given folder?
 Or is it a failure state only if every file scanned fails, continuing if there is even only one found file?
 Or, if nothing is processed, then perhaps that is a failure state where you don’t want to send a confirmation email if nothing was scanned.
 There is even the case where this is a failure if any one of the event rules that handled the new File Scanned Event returned an error.
 These options all work together to determine if this action failed in terms of the prior checkbox.

 “Scan Folder Path” is the directory you’d like to scan.
-This path must be a directory and Cerberus FTP Server will create a File Scanned Event for each file in that directory.
+This path must be a directory or, in the case of a remote location, you can leave it blank for the root location.
+Cerberus FTP Server will create a File Scanned Event for each file in that directory.
 If you’d like not only the defined folder, but all of its children, simply check the “Recursively transfer all sub-folder content” box.

 The filter string is a way to pick up only a single type of file.
 It will append the filter string to the folder path if it’s in the form of * for a wildcard, and ? for single characters.
 For example, *.txt will create events for every text file in the directory.

-In the example provided, the folder “C:\ftproot\uploads” is the target folder, with either an empty filter string or a wildcard * in the filter string.
-This creates a list of four File Scanned Events, one for each of the four files File A-D in the folder.
+In the example provided, the remote server's root location is the target folder, with either an empty filter string or a wildcard * in the filter string.
+This creates a list of File Scanned Events, one for each of the files in the remote folder.

 Next, you will create a rule that will be triggered off of the Scheduled Task.
 Navigate to Event Manager > Event Rules and click 'New' to add a new rule.
 Then, select a File Scanned Event rule type.